Darren Collison: Personal life

 Collison is the son of June and Dennis Collison.
 His parents were elite track and field athletes.
 His mother represented Guyana at the 1984 Summer Olympics in Los Angeles.

+On May 31, 2016 Collison was arrested for domestic violence after his girlfriend was found visibly injured.

 Collison is the founder and CEO of ProsVision, an Orange County-based basketball training facility.